n8n-io/n8n-docs/docs/courses/level-two/chapter-4.md

 ## Catching erroring workflows

-To catch failed workflows, create a separate [Error Workflow](/workflows/workflows/#failed-workflows){:target="_blank" .external} with the [Error Trigger node](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger/){:target="_blank" .external}, which gets executed if the main execution fails.
+To catch failed workflows, create a separate [Error Workflow](/flow-logic/error-handling/error-workflows/) with the [Error Trigger node](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger/), which gets executed if the main execution fails.

 Then, you can take further actions by connecting other nodes, for example sending notifications via email or Slack about the failed workflow and its errors.
-To receive error messages for a failed workflow, you need to select the option `Error Workflow` in the [Workflow Settings](/courses/level-one/chapter-5/chapter-5.8/){:target="_blank" .external} of the respective workflow.
+To receive error messages for a failed workflow, you need to select the option `Error Workflow` in the [Workflow Settings](/courses/level-one/chapter-5/chapter-5.8/) of the respective workflow.

 The only difference between a regular workflow and an Error Workflow is that the latter contains an Error Trigger node.
 Make sure to create this node before you set a workflow as Error Workflow.